 Ms. Kristine Guadiz – 4th grade Homeroom Teacher-四年级

-I was born and raised in Vancouver, British Columbia, Canada, where I earned a Bachelor of Arts from the University of British Columbia.
-I have always had a deep love for learning languages which drove me to receive my Bachelor of Education through U.B.C.’s French Immersion B.Ed. program.
-I later received my Master of Science in Education from Walden University.
+I was born and raised in Vancouver, British Columbia, Canada, where I earned a Bachelor of Arts and Bachelor of Education through the French Immersion B.Ed. program with the University of British Columbia.
+While teaching at the middle school level, I later received my Master of Science in Education from Walden University.

 Growing up as a Filipino-Canadian, I was surrounded by and embraced the many cultures that my neighborhood, school, extra-curricular and work communities consisted of.
-Because of this, and after developing a love for travel right after high school (I’ve traveled to over 10 countries so far and look forward to many more!), I realized that being able to communicate with others in their native languages, and building relationships with people from all cultures and backgrounds was why I loved to travel so much.
-I have also been a piano teacher for 18 years and continue to love playing the piano as one of my favorite past-time activities.
-Through this one-on-one, individualized instruction, combined with a love for travel, I further realized that teaching was the avenue that I was meant for and that building relationships with my students was how I would be able to make a difference in my classroom.
+Because of this, and after developing a love for travel, I realized that being able to communicate with others in their native languages, and building relationships with people from all cultures and backgrounds was why I loved to travel so much.
+I have also been a piano teacher for 21 years and continue to love playing the piano as one of my favorite past-time activities.
+Through this individualized instruction, I realized that teaching was the avenue that I was meant for and that building relationships with my students was how I would be able to make a difference in my classroom.

 In August of 2001, I moved to Washington State to teach.
-This is my 16th year of teaching in public education and I am thrilled to be a part of the Jing Mei community – one who also deeply values culture and language development as I do!
-In my spare time, I love to take ballet classes, train for half-marathons, ski, play volleyball, basketball, tennis, read, cook and travel with her husband and daughter.
+This is my 19th year of teaching in public education and I am thrilled to be a part of the Jing Mei community!
+In my spare time, I love to take ballet classes, run, ski, play volleyball, basketball, tennis, read, cook and travel with my husband and 5 year old daughter.
 I also speak fluent French and conversational Spanish.
-As Jing Mei’s Special Education Resource Room teacher, my goal is to help equip students with special needs with the skills and knowledge they need to feel and be successful learners and citizens in their classroom and school community.
+As Jing Mei’s past Special Education/Resource Room teacher for two years and now in my 2nd year as one of 4th grade teachers, my goal is to help equip all students with the skills and knowledge they need to feel and be successful learners and citizens in their classroom and school community.

 Ms. Hui-Chen Hsiung 熊慧珍老师 – 5th Grade Homeroom (Mandarin) 五年级 (中文)